 It sounds simple, but the gap is usually here.

 If you're planning a visit, remember to plan ahead, stay safe, and connect with others.
-Which means whether you're a seasoned biker or a curious newcomer, Black Bike Week offers a unique and unforgettable experience.
+Whether you're a seasoned biker or a curious newcomer, Black Bike Week offers a unique and unforgettable experience.
 Share your stories and photos from Black Bike Week on social media, and help to spread the word about this incredible event.
 Join the conversation and be a part of the Black Bike Week community!